An algorithm to find ribbon disks for alternating knots: Algorithmic band moves and isotopies

 the existence of which can be determined algorithmically, see for example \cite{plesken}.
-We represent a bifactorisation on a diagram as follows.
-In each white region, representing a generator of $\Lambda_b$, we write the corresponding element of $\zz^{m'}$, in terms of the standard basis $e_1,\dots,e_{m'}$.
-We similarly write an element of $\zz^{n'}$, in terms of the basis $f_1,\dots,f_{n'}$, in each black region; for an example, see \Cref{fig:stevedoredisk}.
-Note that the lattice morphism is easily extended to the region $R_0$ by noting that the lattice elements corresponding to the white regions $R_0,\dots,R_m$ sum to zero.
+We represent a bifactorization on a diagram as follows.
+In each white region, representing a generator of $\Lambda_b$, we write the corresponding element of $\zz^{m'}$, in terms of the standard basis $e_1,\dots,e_{m'}$; the coefficients are the entries of the corresponding column of $A$.
+We similarly write an element of $\zz^{n'}$, in terms of the basis $f_1,\dots,f_{n'}$, in each black region, using the entries of $B$; for an example, see \Cref{fig:stevedoredisk}.
+Note that the lattice morphism is easily extended to the region $R_0$, which was excluded when calculating the Goeritz matrix, by noting that the lattice elements corresponding to the white regions $R_0,\dots,R_m$ sum to zero.

 A \emph{band move} on a link $L$ in $S^3$ is represented by a smoothly embedded rectangle $\beta$ in $S^3$ with opposite ends attached to $L$ and the rest of the rectangle embedded in the complement of $L$.
 The result of the band move is the link $L'$ which is obtained by removing the ends of the rectangle $\beta$ from $L$ and adding the other two sides, followed by smoothing.
 Suppose that we are given a diagram $D$ for a link $L$ and a band move, in the form of a rectangle $\beta$, which we wish to apply to $L$.
 We may assume that $\beta$ is put in \emph{standard position} on $D$, by which we mean that it is represented by an arc with endpoints on the diagram, intersecting the diagram transversely in a number of crossings, and with no self-crossings, together with an integer on each component of the intersection of the arc with the complement of the diagram.
 The arc is the core of the band.
 The integers count the number of half-twists relative to the blackboard framing, and their sum is called the twist number of the band.
 Every band may be put in standard position as the reader may verify; in particular, self-crossings may be successively replaced by pairs of crossings between the core of the band and $D$ by isotopy.
 The length of a band $\beta$ in standard position is the number of regions it crosses, counted with multiplicity, or equivalently one fewer than the number of intersections between the core and $D$.
 The first move in \Cref{fig:stevedoredisk} is a band move whose band has length and twist number equal to one.
 The band shown on the left in \Cref{fig:algbands} has length one and twist number $-1$, and that on the right has length two and twist number zero.